 The Foundation does not accept unsolicited proposals.

 A native of New York City, Alexander Soros graduated from New York University in 2009 with a BA in history and is currently pursuing a doctorate in modern European history at the University of California, Berkeley.

-Mr. Soros sits on the boards of Bend the Arc, which supports grassroots efforts to strengthen lower-income neighborhoods across the United States; Global Witness, which exposes and breaks the links between natural resources, conflict and corruption; and the Open Society Foundations, which work to build vibrant and tolerant democracies.
-His op-eds have appeared in The Miami Herald, Politico, and The Guardian.
+Mr. Soros sits on the boards of Bend the Arc, which supports grassroots efforts to strengthen lower-income neighborhoods across the United States; Global Witness, which exposes and breaks the links between natural resources, conflict and corruption; the Gordon Parks Foundation, which permanently preserves the work of photographer Gordon Parks and supports educational and artistic activities aligned with Mr. Parks’s values; and the Open Society Foundations, which work to build vibrant and tolerant democracies.
+His op-eds have appeared in Thomson Reuters Foundation’s Trust.org, The Miami Herald, Politico and The Guardian.